lukaas57/KeepTheLight/README.md

 Game made in **Python** using **Pygame**.

-Keep your light alive for as long as possible by collecting light source stars adn avoiding enemies.
+Keep your light alive for as long as possible by collecting light source stars and avoiding enemies.

 ## Controls